gabenespoli/vim-cenwin/README.md

 This is a vim plugin to center the current file in the terminal window by adding a blank pane on either side.
 These panes can then be populated with a document outline (using markdown headings, function headings, or lines with a double comment character (e.g., ##, %%, or "")) or todos placed throughout the file (e.g., TODO, #TODO, # TODO, etc.).
 These functions use the location list and quickfix window, respectively.

 This is my first vim plugin and is still very much in development.
+This readme is out of date.
+Currently only the centering of the window works; the location list and quickfix list things are still being worked on.

 ## suggested keybindings